zyddnys/manga-image-translator/README.md

 Add `--upgrade --force-reinstall` to the pip command to overwrite the currently installed pytorch version.

-Also, if you have trouble installing pydensecrf with the command above you can download the pre-compiled wheels from <https://www.lfd.uci.edu/~gohlke/pythonlibs/#_pydensecrf> according to your python version and install it with pip.
+Also, if you have trouble installing pydensecrf with the command above you can download the pre-compiled wheels from <https://www.lfd.uci.edu/~gohlke/pythonlibs/#_pydensecrf> according to your python version and install it with `pip install https://www.lfd.uci.edu/~gohlke/pythonlibs/#_pydensecrf`.

 ## Usage